A Compositional Framework for Passive Linear Networks: Circuits of linear resistors

 We will later make use of the notion of connectedness in graphs.
-Recall that given two vertices $v, w \in N$ of a graph, a \define{path from $v$ to $w$} is a finite sequence of vertices $v = v_0, v_1, \dots , v_n = w$ and edges $e_1, \dots , e_n$ such that for each $1 \le i \le n$, either $e_i$ is an edge from $v_i$ to $v_{i+1}$, or an edge from $v_{i+1}$ to $v_i$.
-A subset $S$ of the vertices of a graph is \define{connected} if, for each pair of vertices in $S$, there is a path from one to the other.
-A \define{connected component} of a graph is a maximal connected subset of its vertices.\footnote{In the theory of directed graphs the qualifier `weakly' is commonly used before the word `connected' in these two definitions, in distinction from a stronger notion of connectedness requiring paths to respect edge directions.
+Recall that given two nodes $v, w \in N$ of a graph, a \define{path from $v$ to $w$} is a finite sequence of nodes $v = v_0, v_1, \dots , v_n = w$ and edges $e_1, \dots , e_n$ such that for each $1 \le i \le n$, either $e_i$ is an edge from $v_i$ to $v_{i+1}$, or an edge from $v_{i+1}$ to $v_i$.
+A subset $S$ of the nodes of a graph is \define{connected} if, for each pair of nodes in $S$, there is a path from one to the other.
+A \define{connected component} of a graph is a maximal connected subset of its nodes.\footnote{In the theory of directed graphs the qualifier `weakly' is commonly used before the word `connected' in these two definitions, in distinction from a stronger notion of connectedness requiring paths to respect edge directions.
 As we never consider any other sort of connectedness, we omit this qualifier.}

-In the rest of this section we take $L = (0,\infty) \subseteq \R$ and fix a circuit over $(0,\infty)$.
+In the rest of this section we take $L = \R^+ = (0,\infty)$ and fix a circuit over this label set.
 The edges of this circuit should be thought of as `wires'.
-The label $r_e \in (0,\infty)$ stands for the \define{resistance} of the resistor on the wire $e$.
+The label $r(e) \in (0,\infty)$ stands for the \define{resistance} of the resistor on the wire $e$.
 There will also be a voltage and current on each wire.
 In this section, these will be specified by functions $V \in \R^E$ and $I \in \R^E$.
 Here, as customary in engineering, we use $I$ for `intensity of current', following Amp\`ere.